jsn/sillyscheme/README.rst

 Scheme implementations are a dime a dozen these days.
 In fact, the best ones are even free.
 (My personal favorite is `Chicken Scheme
 <http://callcc.org/>`_).
 Nobody needs another scheme interpreter, not even
 me.
 So why write it?
-To have fun, obviously.
+For fun, obviously.
 Besides, sometimes I think every programmer should implement some kind of Lisp at least once -- and no, suffering the effects of `10th Greenspun Rule
 <http://en.wikipedia.org/wiki/Greenspun's_Tenth_Rule>`_ doesn't give you a
 free pass.